HASTE-project/haste-agent/readme.md

 grep Queue_is_empty *.log > grepped.txt
 ```

-8. Now, the script `results_analysis_benchmark.py` can be used to generate the plots seen in the paper.
+8. Now, the scripts `results_analysis_*.py` can be used to generate the plots seen in the paper.
 Set the variable `run` as above.
 Figures will be generated in the `./haste/desktop_agent/benchmarking/figures` directory.
 The 'time_taken' plot will visualize the makespans as a boxplot, as shown in the paper.
 `results_analysis_single_run_splines.py` can be used for a more detailed visualization

+Note: the performance depends on the hardware, upload speed, and execution time (and effect of) the image processing operator.
+However, it should be possible to run the benchmarking.

 # Contact

-I'd be keen to hear from you! (myfirstname) . (mylastname)@mau.se
+I'd be keen to hear from you! (myfirstname).(mylastname)@mau.se